stone17/mytoyota-dashboard/README.md

 ## Dynamic Control via MQTT (Recommended)

-The application can listen for commands on a dedicated MQTT topic to dynamically change settings.
+The application can listen for commands on a dedicated MQTT topic to trigger actions or dynamically change settings.
 This is the recommended method for integrating with home automation systems as it's flexible and doesn't require opening extra ports in your firewall.

 *   **Command Topic:** `<mqtt_base_topic>/command`
-*   **Payload Format:** A JSON object specifying the setting to change and its new value.
+*   **Payload Format:** A JSON object.

-**Example Payload to change polling:**
+**Example 1: Triggering an immediate data refresh**

+Publish this payload to force the application to poll for new data immediately.
+This is useful for getting the latest status on demand from your automation system.

+*   **Payload:**
+    ```json
+    {
+      "command": "force_poll"
+    }
+    ```

+**Example 2: Changing the polling schedule**

+Publish this payload to change a setting, such as the polling frequency.

+*   **Payload:**
 ```json
 {
   "setting": "polling",